 - With the exception of Account Name, you can select No Match if there's a field that doesn’t have a matching column in your spreadsheet.
 For example, if you don’t use account numbers.

 - Select Next.

 You’re almost finished.
 Check everything one last time before you import your accounts.

 - If you haven’t yet, be sure to add types and detail types.

 Tip: Focus on getting the account types right first.
 Then select the detail types that fit the transactions you want to track.

-- If you see any field highlighted in red, it means you need to fix that bit of info.
-Move your pointer over a highlighted field to see what you need to fix.
+- If you see a field highlighted in red, hover over the highlighted field to see what you need to fix.